-0.35 o.34.

-This formula is used for the individual competitions of the Junior and Cadet World Championships, Veterans World Championships and the Junior World Cup competitions.

-Apart from the details that follow, the general rules for pools and direct elimination described above apply.

-The competitions are run on one single day per weapon and Veteran category.

-The competition consists of one round of pools, in which all the fencers present take part, and an integral direct elimination table.

-When drawing pools in the World Cadet Championships, the Directoire Technique will-must take account of the following orders of strength:

-- 1. The top 8 in the previous year's World Cadet Championships; - 2.
-The 64 highest ranked in the official FIE junior ranking of the year in course: - 3.
+- B. MIXED FORMULA One qualifying round of pools, a direct elimination table to qualify for a final by direct elimination (Junior and Cadet World Championships and Junior World Cup competitions) - o.35.
+This formula is used for the individual competitions of the Junior and Cadet World Championships and the Junior World Cup competitions. - o.36.
+Apart from the details that follow, the general rules for pools and direct elimination described above apply. - 0.37.
+The competitions are run on one single day per weapon. - o.38.
+The competition consists of one round of pools, in which all the fencers present take part, and an integral direct elimination table. - o.39.
+When drawing pools in the World Cadet Championships, the Directoire Technique will take account of the following orders of strength: - 1.
+The top 8 in the previous year's World Cadet Championships; - 2.
+The 64 highest ranked in the official FIE junior ranking of the year in course; - 3.
 Those placed 9-32 in the previous year's World Cadet Championships; - 4.
-Those ranked 65 onwards in the official FIE ranking of the year in course: - 5.
+Those ranked 65 onwards in the official FIE junior ranking of the year in course; - 5.
 The seeding provided by the national federations; - 6.
-The DT's decision.

-- 1. When drawing the pools in the Veteran World Championships, the Directoire Technique must take into account the following orders of strength: - a) The 32 highest ranked in the previous year's Championships, irrespective of changes in age category; - b) The 32 highest ranked in the last Zone championships, if available, irrespective of changes in age category, if available; - c) All other fencers in order of age, starting from the youngest. - 2.
-If in any category there are fewer than ten (10) competitors, the competition is held as a poule unique. - 3.
-If in any category there are fewer than six (6) competitors, they will fence with an adjacent age category.
-A separate ranking for this category will be extrapolated from the other category at the end of the competition. - 4.
-If in any category there is only one competitor, the event in that category is cancelled.

-- 1. All the fencers qualifying from the round of pools are placed in a direct elimination table, complete or incomplete, according to the indices resulting from the pools.
+The DT's decision. - o.40.
+1. All the fencers qualifying from the round of pools are placed in a direct elimination table, complete or incomplete, according to the indices resulting from the pools.
 This table is fenced right through to the final. - 2.
-From the last 32 the direct elimination bouts will take place on 4 pistes, with each quarter of the table fenced on one piste.
+From the last 32 the direct elimination bouts will take place: - either on 4 pistes, with each quarter of the table fenced on one piste. - or on 8 pistes, with each quarter of the table fenced on 2 pistes.

+At the cadet and junior World Championships video refereeing is obligatory on these pistes.

+o.41.
 There will be no bout for the third place.
 The two fencers who lose the semi-final matches will be placed equal third.

-CHAPTER 6.5
+CHAPTER 6.
 TEAM COMPETITIONS